 The React’s structure offers developers with the freedom to make their choices.
 There’s no one right structure for the React app.
 React only offers View layer as the other two layers Model and Controller are added with the usage of other popular libraries.

-It’s important to note that the architecture of the React app is component-based routing.
+It’s important to note that the web app architecture of the React app is component-based routing.
 The code is also made of React components which are then rendered with the help of React DOM library in two ways which are:

 Functional (with the function that returns JSX)